Information on the Pathology Honor Society & Other Awards for Trainees & Early-Career Practitioners

 ASCP is committed to advancing laboratory medicine by recognizing future leaders in the profession.
 If your students have demonstrated academic excellence, community service and leadership, nominate them for an ASCP Laboratory Student Award.
 Program directors or instructors may nominate multiple students for this award.
 Up to ten laboratory science students will be selected to receive […]

 The Medical Student Travel Award is intended to encourage and support medical students showing a strong interest in the specialty of pathology as a career choice.
-This award provides funding, to cover travel expenses up to $1,200, to attend the CAP Annual Meeting (Sept.
-25-28, Chicago), where awardees will gain valuable insight and critical knowledge […]
+This award provides funding, to cover travel expenses up to $1,200, to attend the CAP Annual Meeting, where awardees will gain valuable insight and critical knowledge from experts regarding […]

 The Society of ’67 Thomas D. Kinney Scholars Program provides an opportunity for medical students and/or pathology residents to familiarize themselves with career opportunities in pathology and the critical role of pathology in healthcare delivery, research, and education.
 Scholars in the program participate in the APC Annual Meeting, where they will gain insight from national […]